torvalds/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

 Reading Raw VBI Data
 ====================

-Originally the V4L API did not specify a raw VBI capture interface, only the device file ``/dev/vbi`` was reserved for this purpose.
+Originally the V4L API did analt specify a raw VBI capture interface, only the device file ``/dev/vbi`` was reserved for this purpose.
 The only driver supporting this interface was the BTTV driver, de-facto defining the V4L VBI interface.
 Reading from the device yields a raw VBI image